 For most of us, driving a car is second nature—but as we age, it’s a smart idea to revisit safe-driving habits that may seem routine.
 The first page of this section offers driving tips and special information for older drivers.
 How do you know when it’s time to stop driving?
 We cover tips for making this major decision on the next page.
 Deciding to no longer drive is not the end of your freedom, however; our county offers many alternatives to get where you need to go.
-We present these services on pages 108-111.
+We present these services below.
 Buckle up and be safe!

 Rents and sells new and used handicap vans with wheelchair ramps or lifts designed to accommodate special needs.
 Visit this website for a list of national owner-operated dealerships that participate in this network.